 You can also take these sustainable efforts a step further by using recycled paper for writing memos or even for necessary interdepartmental printing jobs, thereby giving old paper new life.

 5. Define the lifecycle of your printer

-These are just five sustainable practices that you can implement in your workplace to create a significant impact.
-By leading with an environmental and ethically-focused stance, your team will also be empowered to follow these procedures.
+These are just five sustainable practices that you can implement in your workplace to create a significant positive environmental impact as a collective.
+By leading with an environmental and ethically-focused stance, your team will also be empowered to follow these procedures both in and outside of their office space.
 If you would like to learn more about how CartridgesDirect contributes to this necessary movement, contact us today.